sjfricke/Tango-C-NDK-Tutorial/Section_01_NDK/Tutorials/Chapter_09.md

   }
 ```

-* This works when you have something that runs in a blocking matter, but when if you want the native layer to return the result asynchronously?
-Well this requires a little bit more work with JNI and explained in next chapter!
+This works when you have something that runs in a blocking matter, but when if you want the native layer to return the result asynchronously?
+Well this requires a little bit more work with JNI.

 ## Asynchronously